Property is the largest assets most people own in their lifetimes.

 Does a probate valuation take longer than usual?

-There is no reason why a probate valuation might take longer than a standard valuation to complete.
+There is no reason why a probate valuation might take longer than a standard valuation.

 If the house is in poor condition, it might affect its valuation.